Food Safety

 If you’re running a kitchen, you’re already very familiar with the basics of food safety, and those will obviously also apply to any food going out of your kitchen either as a delivery or a portable, on-the-go option for customers to pick up.

-Adding takeout or pickup options to your services will add some additional considerations, too.
+Takeout and pickup options are a rapidly developing element in the foodservice industry-and whenever volume increases exponentially, the risk of foodborne illnesses increases too.
+Adding these services will require some additional considerations, too.
 We’ll go over them here so takeout doesn’t take you out.

 Temperature control